RogerSelwyn/O365-HomeAssistant/README.md

 # Note:

-This integration is very close to EOL.
+Support for this integration ends on 5th November with the release of 2025.11.
 I have already created integrations which will replace it - MS365-Calendar/Mail/Teams/ToDo, these can now be found on HACS.

 Many will have seen a warning in the logs - `Detected that custom integration 'o365' uses 'async_config_entry_first_refresh', which is only supported for coordinators with a config entry and will stop working in Home Assistant 2025.11` - this further forces the EOL due to a change in HA Core, which means that the integration will cease to work after the 2025.11 HA release without really significant re-work.
 Because this integration is setup via YAML, it does not have a `config_entry`, the replacements listed above do.